floydhub/floyd-docs/docs/home/getting_started.md

 pip install -U floyd-cli
 ```

-You can view the command supported by the CLI using the `--help` option.
+You can view the commands supported by the CLI using the `--help` option.

 ```bash
 $ floyd --help